5th Year Weekly Grinds

 Paper 1

-• Detailed explanation of the prescribed language genres, with particular focus on:
+• Explanation of the 5 prescribed language genres:

 • Comprehensive analysis of past examination tasks, with focus on how to approach the Reading Comprehension Part A and Part B tasks.